07947613070

 Photogenic Morden Park House

-I have photographed weddings at Merton Register Office (often mistakenly referred to as Registry Office) many times, and it is a venue that keeps on giving.
+I have photographed weddings at the Merton Register Office (often mistakenly referred to as Registry Office) many times, and it is a venue that keeps giving.

 Officially known as Morden Park House, the venue includes the register office and is within Morden Park.
-On arrival, it’s existence isn’t immediately obvious, being secluded somewhat by the modern South Thames College off the A24.
-When the Georgian Grade II listed building did reveal itself to me, I found it a gem of a wedding venue and extremely photogenic.
+On arrival, its existence isn’t immediately apparent, being secluded somewhat by the modern South Thames College off the A24.
+When the Georgian Grade II listed building revealed itself to me, I found it a gem of a wedding venue and highly photogenic.

 Bride and Mum Pose with Ford Zephyr Outside Morden Park House

-Bride Rachel poses with her mother with the stunning Georgian facade of Morden Park House in the background – complete with Bride and Ford Zephyr.
+Bride Rachel poses with her mother with the stunning Georgian façade of Morden Park House in the background – complete with the bride and Ford Zephyr.

 Bride Entering Wedding Ceremony at Morden Park House